UniFi Cloud Gateway Max (UCG-MAX) Review: Specs, Performance, and Comparisons

 Application-Aware Firewall

-The device features an application-aware firewall, allowing for more granular control over network traffic:
+The application-aware firewall offers granular control over network traffic:

 - Creates specific rules based on application types